GoogleCloudPlatform/ramble/lib/ramble/docs/configuration_files.rst

         <external_env_name>:
           external_spack_env: 'name_or_path_to_spack_env'

-The packages dictionary houses ramble descriptions of spack packages that can be used to construct environments with.
-A package is defined as software that spack should install for the user.
+The packages dictionary houses ramble descriptions of software packages that can be used to construct environments with.
+A package is defined as software that the defined package manager should install for the user.
 These have one required attribute, and two optional attributes.
-The ``pkg_spec`` attribute is required to be defined, and should be the spec passed to ``spack install`` on the command line for the package.
+The ``pkg_spec`` attribute is required to be defined, and should be the arguments passed to the package manager's ``install`` subcommand.
 Optionally, a package can define a ``compiler_spec`` attribute, which will be the spec used when this package is used as a compiler for another package.
 Packages can also optionally define a ``compiler`` attribute, which is the name of another package that should be used as it's compiler.

-The environments dictionary contains descriptions of spack environments that Ramble might generate based on the requested experiments.
-Environments are defined as a list of packages (in the aforementioned packages dictionary) that should be bundled into a spack environment.
+The environments dictionary contains descriptions of groups of packages that Ramble might generate based on the requested experiments.
+Environments are defined as a list of packages (in the aforementioned packages dictionary) that should be bundled into a shared environment within the package manager.

-Below is an annotated example of the spack dictionary.
+Below is an annotated example of the software dictionary.

 .. code-block:: yaml

-    spack:
+    software:
       packages:
         gcc9: # Abstract name to refer to this package
           pkg_spec: gcc@9.3.0 target=x86_64 # Spack spec for this package